 Search Engine Optimization, or just SEO, is beyond important these days.
-Whether you are just beginning a blog or are an experienced marketer, SEO can help you elevate your content and make it more presentable.
+Whether you are just beginning a blog or are an experienced marketer, SEO for dummies can help you elevate your content and make it more presentable.
 In other words, whenever a member of your target audience searches with a specific keyword, your web pages have a chance of being visible on the search engine result pages (SERPs).
 But what are the best ways to use SEO for your blog?
 How can SEO help your blog and vice versa?
 Today, we’re going to introduce a few of the best SEO practices for blogging.
 Let’s get started.

 1Focus on a few long-tail keywords to match the intent of the target audience.